Destabilising compact warped product Einstein manifolds: Introduction

 and the (connection) Laplacian $\Delta T$ is given by

 With this convention, the spectrum of the Laplacian is non-positive.
 The convention we use for curvature is

 and the curvature operator $\Riem: s^{2}(TM)\rightarrow s^{2}(TM)$ is given by

 for $h \in s^{2}(TM)$.\\ \\ Geometric objects on the base manifold $B$ will usually be denoted using a bar, for example $\bar{g}$ for the metric.
 Geometric objects on the fibre $F$ are likewise denoted using a tilde, so we have $\tilde{g}$ for the fibre metric.
 We will set $n=\dim(B)$ and $m=\dim(F)$.\\ \\ \emph{Acknowledgements:} The initial work on this project was conducted whilst WB and TM were visiting SH in Dec 2015 and Jan 2016.
 The visit of WB was funded by an LMS grant under scheme 4.
 TM was funded by a Cal.
-Sate Fullerton Startup Grant.
+State Fullerton Startup Grant.
+We would like to thank the referees for their careful reading and very useful comments.